ba01ei/swift-mini-redux/README.md

 ### Interactions between two stores

-This allows the parent to handle some actions from a child view.
+This example shows how a parent store can communicate with a child store in both directions.

-Also, if a parent store's state have a child store property, and the changes to the internal value of the child store won't trigger the state update of the parent store.
+If a parent store's state have a child store property, and the changes to the internal value of the child store won't trigger the state update of the parent store.
 This is because the `Equatable` comparison result of stores only depend on their initial states.
 Because of this, by creating child stores and child views, we can avoid unnecessary re-renders of the views.

 Although this is not as magical as `@Observable` or TCA's `@ObservableState` which automatically tracks which state properties is observed by each view, it still gets the job done in most cases, and the benefit is a much simpler library and arguably lower risk.